© asturias.com

 In the port category: the Gijón marina maintains its distinction.
 In the category of blue trails, the north coast path of Castrillón joins a list in which the pedestrian path of Artedo de Cudillero, Cabo Peñas in Gozón and the route of the viewpoints in Muros del Nalón are renewed.

 Blue Flag beaches must comply with certain requirements to obtain your qualification.
-We give you all the keys summarized so that you can get an idea of the importance of this environmental distinction that is awarded at a European level.
+We give you all the summarized keys so that you get an idea of the importance of this environmental distinction that is granted at the European level.
+EITHERThey will air this summer 2024 in 638 Spanish beaches, which keeps Spain as world leader for the last thirty consecutive years.

 · Environmental education.
 There must be panels with information on the beach, coastal ecosystems and, where appropriate, on nearby protected natural spaces, along with a code of conduct for them.
 The municipality where they are located must organize at least five environmental education activities per year.